chettrick/stm32cubef4/Projects/STM32F401-Discovery/Applications/Audio/Audio_playback_and_record/readme.txt

 Then the SystemClock_Config() function is used to configure the systemclock (SYSCLK) to run at 84 MHz.

-This example shows how to use the different functionalities of Audio device CS43L22 and ST MEMS microphone (MP45DT02) by switching between play and record audio using USER button.
+This application shows how to use the different functionalities of Audio device CS43L22 and ST MEMS microphone (MP45DT02) by switching between play and record audio using USER button.

 1) Play audio(Need headphone).
 Device: "CS43L22"
-Application plays an audio file (audio.wav) which is available on USB Mass Storage.
+Application plays an audio file (audio_sample.wav) which is available on USB Mass Storage.
 Plug a headphone to earn a 48K sound  /!\ Take care of yours ears.
 Default volume is 50%.
 Click feature has been implemented only for RevB board.
 A click on the board